dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 To enable multi-channel configuration, you need to have a CPU and motherboard that support such an architecture and install an even number of identical memory modules in the correct memory slots on the motherboard.
 The quickest way to check the setup on Windows is by running a hardware identification utility like `CPU-Z` or `HwInfo`; on Linux, you can use the `dmidecode` command.
 Alternatively, you can run memory bandwidth benchmarks like Intel MLC or Stream.

-To make use of multiple memory channels in a system, there is a technique called interleaving.
+To make use of multiple memory channels in a system, there is a technique called *interleaving*.
 It spreads adjacent addresses within a page across multiple memory devices.
 An example of a 2-way interleaving for sequential memory accesses is shown in Figure @fig:Dram_channel_interleaving.
 As before, we have a dual-channel memory configuration (channels A and B) with two independent memory controllers.
 Modern processors interleave per four cache lines (256 bytes), i.e., the first four adjacent cache lines go to channel A, and then the next set of four cache lines go to channel B.

 ![2-way interleaving for sequential memory access.](../../img/uarch/DRAM_channel_interleaving.png){#fig:Dram_channel_interleaving width=80%}